 Accordingly, a review of the planning controls and infrastructure delivery arrangements has been undertaken.
-A planning proposal (available on council's website) has been prepared, one of the purposes being identifying a more financially sustainable infrastructure delivery strategy.
+A planning proposal has been prepared, one of the purposes being identifying a more financially sustainable infrastructure delivery strategy.

 The inclusion of the updated Strathfield Triangle infrastructure costs in this plan is an interim measure until the Strathfield Triangle planning and infrastructure strategy is finalised.